Haoranxia/Bachelorproject/README.md

 	pipenv shell
 	```
 ### Configuration
 You can navigate to the configuration file `settings.ini` and configure the tool to toggle components you want to enable or disable for your execution.
-To enable a component provide `yes` as a parameter otherwise it is not enabled.
+To enable a component provide "`yes`" as a parameter otherwise it is taken as not enabled.
 We provide a default configuration and this configuration step is optional.

 ### Execution
 You can execute the tool in either one of the following two modes: